peter-sarazin/bookshelf-client-demo/README.md

 The default port that this application runs on is 8080.

-You can override the default port number in application.properties and you can also ovveride the port number on the commandline at startup.
+You can change the default port number in /src/main/resources/application.properties and you can also override the port number on the commandline at startup.
 Example:

 ```sh
 java -jar books-client-thymeleaf-0.0.1-SNAPSHOT.jar --server.port=8082
 ```